-Another type of a life insurance product is Critical Illness Cover.
-In the study done by YouGov, there were a further 19% of respondents that said they don’t have life insurance cover because they wouldn’t gain personally.
+Another type of life insurance product is Critical Illness Cover.
+In the YouGov study, 19% of respondents said they don’t have life insurance cover because they wouldn’t gain personally.
 If you want to see personal gains, this is the only type of life insurance that will pay out when you’re diagnosed with a critical illness.
-The other two (term and whole of life) will only pay upon your death therefore it’s for your loved one’s gain and not your own.
+The other two (term and whole of life) will only pay upon death.
+Therefore, it’s for your loved one’s gain, not your own.

 Increasing or Decreasing Cover?

-As well as buying either a Term or Whole of Life Insurance policy, there’s also the option of having increasing or decreasing cover.
+As well as buying either a Term or Whole of Life Insurance policy, there’s also the option of having increasing or decreasing coverage.
 Decreasing cover is the more affordable option.

-To ensure your debts are covered like your mortgage repaid to keep a roof over your family’s heads.
-Decreasing cover is mostly used by linking it to what’s outstanding on your mortgage.
-The less you owe, the less is paid by the insurer, therefore, they’ve less risk involved and so can quote you a cheaper premium.
-It’s definitely worth thinking about taking a decreasing level of cover if you’re worried about affordability.
+To ensure your debts are covered, like your mortgage to keep a roof over your family’s heads.
+Decreasing cover is mainly used by linking it to what’s outstanding on your mortgage.
+The less you owe, the less is paid by the insurer; therefore, they’ve less risk involved and so can quote you a cheaper premium.
+It’s worth considering a decreasing level of cover if you’re worried about affordability.

 Increasing cover is best for Whole of Life because it’s designed to rise with the cost of inflation.
 The cost of living twenty or thirty years from now will be higher.
 When you consider the prices of homes as things are currently, if you’ve any family, chances are they’re going to struggle to finance their first home.